contact@montessoriva.com

 Lower Elementary Program

-For families who have witnessed the growth and independence fostered in our PreK-K program, the Lower Elementary Program offers a seamless and enriching continuation of your child’s Montessori journey.
+• For families who have witnessed the growth and independence fostered in our PreK-K program, the Lower Elementary Program provides a seamless and enriching continuation of your child’s Montessori journey.

-Dr. Maria Montessori emphasized that education must evolve to meet the changing developmental needs of the child.
-In this spirit our Lower Elementary program builds directly upon the foundation of exploration and independence established in the preschool years—providing a dynamic, intellectually engaging environment for students in Grades 1 through 3.
+• Dr. Maria Montessori emphasized that education must evolve to meet the changing developmental needs of the child.
+In this spirit, our Lower Elementary program builds directly upon the exploration and independence cultivated in the preschool years—offering a dynamic, intellectually engaging environment for students in Grades 1 through 3.

-Our Lower Elementary classrooms are vibrant learning communities where academic rigor meets deep personal growth—preparing students not just for school, but for life.
+• Our classrooms are vibrant learning communities where academic rigor is balanced with deep personal growth—preparing students not just for school, but for life.

 An Interconnected Academic Experience

-We move beyond teaching subjects in isolation.
-Our curriculum intentionally weaves together Mathematics, Science, History, and Language Arts, allowing your child to see the “big picture” and make deep, meaningful connections.
+• We move beyond teaching subjects in isolation.
+Our curriculum intentionally weaves together Mathematics, Science, History, Geography, and Language Arts, allowing students to see the “big picture” and make meaningful, lasting connections.

 Developing Essential Life Skills